Social Media Automation: What Is It, Why You Need It, +4 Tools

 You can automate a variety of things like:

-- Post scheduling: Social media automation is most well-known for automating posts.
+- Post scheduling: Social media marketing automation is most well-known for automating posts.
 Social automation tools help you schedule posts well in advance so you don’t have to post them manually.

 - Chatbot conversations: Using a chatbot to answer FAQs for your business is a huge time-saver.
 They also help your business be responsive and timely without lifting a finger.